Free · No account needed

 Common questions

-No. Your names and guest list are used only to generate your seating plan during your session.
-We don't store them, train on them, or share them.
-The only information we retain is your email (if you choose to enter it) — used to send you your plan, nothing else.
+No. Your guest names and constraints are used only to generate your seating plan during your session and are not stored or shared.
+The only information retained is your email address if you choose to provide it — used to send your seating tips, not sold or shared.

 Z